• Skip to primary navigation

 • Data Protection Policy

-Health and Safety in the Construction Industry – Where we’re at now
+Health And Safety In The Construction Industry – Where We’re At Now

-October 20, 2017 By businessequip Leave a Comment
+October 20, 2017 By businessequip

 The construction industry is clearly a rewarding and engaging career.
 However, it is often dangerous due to the nature of the work.
 The fast paced environment, heavy machinery and tools, working at heights and various other aspects all combine to make the industry one of the most hazardous to operate in.
 However, strict and detailed health and safety legislation is in place in order to reduce these risks.
 Furthermore, health and safety in the construction industry receives a lot of attention.
 Stories of firms receiving fines and penalties for flouting these rules and regulations are common.
 The statistics concerning health and safety in the construction industry are still very worrying.